Project OverviewGroup B01: Geophysical Structures（Area number: JP16H06475）

 - ICHIHARA HiroshiGraduate School of Environmental Studies, Nagoya University

-- MIURA SeiichiResearch and Development Center for Earthquake and Tsunami, Japan Agency for Marine-Earth Science and Technology
+- MIURA SeiichiResearch Institute for Marine Geodynamics, Japan Agency for Marine-Earth Science and Technology

 - KURASHIMO EijiEarthquake Research Institute, The University of Tokyo